James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 The Agricultural Extension Service sponsored "Victory Garden Week."
 Women across the state started Victory Gardens the following season, and by 1944 the value of home gardens was estimated at $68,000,000.

-NC 4-H Club members participated in the first national scrap drive in 1942, collecting metal, paper, and rubber.
-Nationally in 1943 4-H sponsored a "Victory Scrap Drive," and North Carolina 4-H'ers raised $1,700 dollars for the purchase of an ambulance donated to the armed services.
+NC 4-H Club members participated in the first national scrap drive in 1942 by collecting metal, paper, and rubber.
+In 1943, the National 4-H organization sponsored a "Victory Scrap Drive," and North Carolina 4-H'ers raised $1,700 dollars for the purchase of an ambulance donated to the armed services.

 4-H club members began participating in the national "Feed a Fighter" campaign, which consisted of projects to produce the amount of food needed for one serviceman for one year.
 The state winner raised enough food to feed thirty-four servicemen for one year.

-State 4-H Club Leader L. R. Harrill and others watch as the U.S.S.
-Tyrrell is launched from Wilmington.
+State 4-H Club Leader L. R. Harrill and others watched as the U.S.S.
+Tyrrell was launched from Wilmington.
 North Carolina 4-H helped fund and name two warships during World War II.

-The School of Agriculture was reorganized, bringing three fields of work - teaching, research, and extension - into the direct orbit of the School.
+The School of Agriculture was reorganized and incorporated three fields of work into the school: teaching, research, and extension.

 The Agricultural Extension Service began to assist farm families through planning of new or remodels homes, kitchen and workroom improvements, and added storage.
-After a few years thousands of families had been helped.
+After a few years, thousands of families were helped.

-David S. Weaver is director of the Agricultural Extension Service until 1961.
+David S. Weaver was director of the Agricultural Extension Service until 1961.

-Plant Disease Clinic established in the Department of Plant Pathology as a diagnostic clinic for farmers and gardeners in North Carolina, processing plant specimens sent by mail or in person for immediate disease control recommendations.
-In 1970 it broadened to become the Plant Disease and Insect Clinic after bringing on scientists from the Department of Entomology.
+The Plant Disease Clinic was established in the Department of Plant Pathology as a diagnostic clinic for farmers and gardeners in North Carolina, processing plant specimens sent by mail or in person for immediate disease control recommendations.
+In 1970, the clinic was renamed the Plant Disease and Insect Clinic after bringing on scientists from the Department of Entomology.

-The Agricultural Extension Service was given the major role in North Carolina is using federal funds to assist low-income rural families through improved agriculture and nonfarm employment.
+The Agricultural Extension Service was given a major role in North Carolina in using federal funds to assist low-income rural families through improved agriculture and nonfarm employment.

-Federation of Home Demonstration Clubs changed to the North Carolina Organization of Home Demonstration Clubs.
+The Federation of Home Demonstration Clubs was changed to the North Carolina Organization of Home Demonstration Clubs.

-Robert W. Shoffner is director of the Extension Service until 1963.
+Robert W. Shoffner was director of the Extension Service until 1963.

 Forestry extension specialists were transferred from the School of Agriculture to the School of Forestry.

-George Hyatt served as Director of the Extension Service until 1978.
+George Hyatt was director of the Extension Service until 1978.

 This facility near Reidsville was originally owned by the Consolidated University of North Carolina.
-Chinqua-Penn Plantation, on which the center is located, had been given to the university by the Penn family in 1959.
+Chinqua-Penn Plantation, on which the center is located, was given to the university by the Penn family in 1959.

 Extension programs, including 4-H and Home Economics, began to integrate.

-North Carolina Organization of Home Demonstration Clubs and State Council of Negro Home Demonstration Clubs of North Carolina merged to become North Carolina Extension Homemakers Association.
+The North Carolina Organization of Home Demonstration Clubs and State Council of Negro Home Demonstration Clubs of North Carolina merged to become the North Carolina Extension Homemakers Association.

 Known as EFNEP, this program was established to help underprivileged North Carolina citizens better their nutritional standards and to educate them about available food assistance programs.

-Extension Forest Management changed to Extension Forest Resources, but the name changed again at a later date to Extension Forestry.
+Extension Forest Management was renamed Extension Forest Resources.
+The name changed again at a later date to Extension Forestry.

-T. Carlton Blalock served as Director of the Extension Service until 1981.
+T. Carlton Blalock was director of the Extension Service until 1981.

-Chester "Chet" Black served as Director of Extension until 1990.
+Chester "Chet" Black was director of the Extension Service until 1990.

 North Carolina Agricultural Extension Service changed its name to the North Carolina Cooperative Extension Service.

-The Home Economics name changed to Family and Consumer Sciences.
+Home Economics was renamed Family and Consumer Sciences.

-North Carolina Extension Homemakers Association became North Carolina Extension and Community Association (NCECA).
+The North Carolina Extension Homemakers Association became the North Carolina Extension and Community Association (NCECA).

-Jon Ort served as Director of Extension until 2010.
+Jon Ort was director of Extension Service until 2010.

 The 4-H program and the Department of Family and Consumer Sciences were combined into one unit.

-Joseph Zublena served as Director of Extension until 2015.
+Joseph Zublena was director of the Extension Service until 2015.

 To commemorate more than 100 years of 4-H in North Carolina, an exhibit on the history of the organization was displayed in the D.H.
 Hill Jr. Library.